eloj/radix-sorting/README.md

 a count of the number of elements that need to be sorted.
 If this number is less than two, you're done.

-If there's a user-defined key-derivation function this is probably not worth trying.
+If there's a user-defined key-derivation function, apply it to the values being compared.

 Pushing further, say trying to detect already sorted columns, didn't seem worth the effort in my experiments.
 You don't want to add too many conditionals to the